St. Petersburg Assault & Battery Lawyers

 Discuss your charges and learn about your defense options in a consultation.
 Schedule yours by calling (727) 619-1827 or reaching out to our firm online.
 We are available 24/7 to answer your calls.

-What Is The Difference Between Assault & Battery?
+The Difference Between Assault & Battery

 While you often hear the words assault and battery together, they indicate different things.
 Below is a simple breakdown of the differences between them.